State and Local Online Record Retrieval

 Traffic Citation Warrants

 Citation warrants are often issued by the police department for traffic infractions including serious traffic offenses to unpaid parking tickets.
 If you failed to pay your traffic ticket or contest the ticket for a court hearing you may have a warrant in your name.
 Typically, if you forget to pay a traffic ticket you will receive a second notice in the mail with additional late fees tacked on.
-However, failure to comply with the terms of a traffic citation or appear in court for a traffic infraction can result in a warrant for your arrest.
+However, failure to comply with the terms of a traffic citation or appear in court may result in a warrant for your arrest without you even knowing.